Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver Try Events Running Races

 Try Events organizes races of different lengths in Metro Vancouver.
 There are 5 km and 10 km runs, as well as half and full marathons for runners to enjoy.

-Events in the series include the Chilly Chase (in January), Fort Langley Historic Half (in February) and both the Hot Chocolate Run and Shamrock’n Race (in March).
-There is also the Rubber Ducky Race (in October) and both the Boundary Bay Marathon and Vancouver Historic Half (in November).
+Events in the series include the Chilly Chase (in January), Fort Langley Historic Half (in February), and the Vancouver Chocolate Run and Shamrock’n Race (in March).
+There is also the Rubber Ducky Race (in October), and the Boundary Bay Marathon and Vancouver Historic Half (in November).
+The last two are the biggest.

 Try Events Races in Metro Vancouver